 5. Create strategic spaces

-In home staging, some spaces are called “vignette”.
-For example: part of the room can be designed to create a reading corner.
+In-home staging, some spaces are called “vignettes”.
+For example part of the room can be designed to create a reading corner.
 To achieve this effect, the furniture and the colors of the walls and furniture must be in harmony to offer calm to the environment.